Exposed: How Chhattisgarh police framed two Odisha men in Naxal cases and threatened their families

 Asked about the demand for a central probe, DM Awasthi, Chhattisgarh police’s special director general for anti-Naxal operations, said, “As a senior police officer I can only say such things should not happen, innocent people should not be falsely charged.
 If the court orders a CBI or NIA enquiry, we will offer all the support.”

-The High Court has listed the case for hearing on March 20 next year.
+The High Court has listed the case for hearing on July 20.
 In the meantime, it has stayed the trial of Niranjan Dash and Mohankudo.
 But they remain in jail as the Jagdalpur court, where they were being tried, has rejected their appeal for bail.
 The families are now asking for the case to be moved out of Bastar.

-“Lawyers attending to the case are facing the heat,” said Satis Chandra Verma, their lawyer in the High Court.
+“Lawyers attending to the case are facing the heat,” said Satish Chandra Verma, their lawyer in the High Court.
 “We are hoping the High Court will direct an independent agency to investigate the matter.
 We have two states presenting two different versions of the same crime, with one state accusing the other state’s police of committing the crime.”

-Manoj Mohankuda said, “We hope justice is done and my brother is released at the earliest.
+Manoj Mohankudo said, “We hope justice is done and my brother is released at the earliest.
 He is the only earning member of our family and it has been a year since he was thrown in jail.
 I am worried he might lose his job.”

 Gagan Dash, too, is hopeful his brother “will come out clean disproving the false claims made by the police”.